eruption-project/eruption/README.md

 As of Eruption `0.1.23` it is no longer necessary to grant the `root` user full access to the `PipeWire` or `PulseAudio` session instance.
 Therefore, it is no longer required to edit configuration files.
-Just enable the `eruption-audio-proxy` session daemon, and assign a device monitor to listen on, e.g. by using `pavucontrol`.
+Just enable the `eruption-audio-proxy` session daemon and assign a device monitor to listen on, e.g. by using `pavucontrol`.

 ```shell
 $ systemctl --user enable --now eruption-audio-proxy.service